Skip to Main Content

 Best car insurance companies for multiple drivers

 The best car insurance companies for multiple drivers may be different for everyone.
-Getting the best deal on car insurance is based on several rating factors, including driver-specific information such as age (in most states), driving experience, marital status and driving history.
+Getting the best deal on car insurance is based on several rating factors, including driver-specific information such as age and gender (in most states), driving experience, marital status and driving history.
 The carriers below may be some of the best options based on our holistic evaluation of average car insurance rates for married drivers on one policy.

 We also took into account additional metrics about each company, including coverage options, digital presence and things like customer satisfaction scores from J.D.
 Power and financial strength ratings from AM Best to assign each insurer a Bankrate Score out of a possible 5.0 points.
 These Scores are designed to give you a quick way to compare insurers as you start your search.